Experienced Legal Counsel For Real Estate Matters

 Protecting The Rights Of Building And Development Professionals

-Mechanic's liens have been used as a method to ensure payment to construction contractors and subcontractors since the early 1800s.
-They protect contractors, subcontractors, and materialmen from effort to avoid payment for labor and materials.
-While under a mechanic's lien, a property owner may not sell the property until the lien has been paid or removed by the courts.
+Mechanic’s liens have been used as a method to ensure payment to construction contractors and subcontractors since the early 1800s.
+They protect contractors, subcontractors and material men from an effort to avoid payment for labor and materials.
+While under a mechanic’s lien, a property owner may not sell the property until the lien has been paid or removed by the courts.

 Involved In A Commercial Real Estate Transaction?
 Talk To One Of Our Lawyers.

 Let us help you get your commercial real estate transaction done right.
-Call us at 513-401-8759 or send an email requesting a consultation.
+Call us at 513-401-8759 or send an email requesting a consultation for your business concern.
+Located in Cincinnati, our firm represents clients in Ohio, Florida, Kentucky and Indiana.